 - In a large saucepan or wok, heat oil on medium until it begins to shimmer.

-- Add leek, carrots, and celery, and sauté 4-5 minutes.
+- Add leek, carrots, celery and salt, and sauté 4-5 minutes.
 Add garlic and sauté 1-2 minutes.
 Increase heat to medium high, and add wine.
 Allow wine to cook down for 1-2 minutes, then lower heat to medium.
 Add tomatoes, and sauté 1-2 minutes.

-- Add lentils, bay leaves, 2 tsp salt, and 2 cups water.
+- Add lentils, bay leaves, and 2 cups water.
 Bring mixture to a boil, and simmer about 40 minutes until most of the water has cooked down.